 If you just have a few hours, concentrate on the north unit of the park.
 Stop off at the visitor center and take a quick hike.

-Then load up and take the scenic drive.
-Look out for animals, during my visit I spotted big horn sheep, wild turkeys, a coyote, prairie dogs and a cottontail rabbit.
+Then, load up and take the scenic drive.
+Look out for animals.
+During my visit, I spotted bighorn sheep, wild turkeys, a coyote, prairie dogs and a cottontail rabbit.

 Badlands History

 Established as a national monument in 1939, Badlands National Park became a national park in 1978.
-It encompasses 244,000 acres and includes the largest expanse of protected prairie ecosystem in the National Park Service.
+It encompasses 244,000 acres and includes the largest expanse of protected prairie ecosystems in the National Park Service.

 The People of the Badlands area